Take your Skills in Simulation Teaching to a Higher Level!

 Simulation is a time-honored strategy in healthcare education and has been utilized for decades to help learners apply skills and knowledge learned in the classroom.
 The addition of patient simulation allows educators an opportunity to provide hands-on application of learning in a safe, non-threatening environment without risk to human patients.
 Simulated clinical experiences are designed to help learners manage a variety of patient care situations that they might not otherwise encounter in the traditional clinical environment.
 Using state-of-the-art, high-fidelity patient simulators, the faculty at Bryan College of Health Sciences have become leaders in the use of this teaching and learning strategy.

 While the use of high-fidelity patient simulation grows exponentially in healthcare education and practice environments, faculty continue to have a need to enhance their experience and expertise in using this teaching strategy.
-Bryan College of Health Sciences proudly offers a graduate level Certificate in Simulation Education with academic credit earned.
+Bryan College of Health Sciences proudly offers a Simulation Education Graduate Certificate program with academic credit earned.
 This certificate program features online educational strategies and the opportunity for practicum experience with practical value.

 This certificate program (three courses, nine credit hours) offers: